onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

 We do not want everyone in the network to be able to call our `withdraw` function though.
 In Cadence, any reference can be freely up-casted or down-casted to any subtype or supertype that the reference conforms to.
-This means that if I had a reference of the type `&{ExampleNFT.NFTReceiver}`, I could cast it to `&ExampleNFT.Collection`, which exposes all the `access(all)` functions on the `Collection`.
+This means that if I had a reference of the type `&ExampleNFT.Collection`, this would expose all the `access(all)` functions on the `Collection`.

-This is a powerful feature that is very useful, but developers need to understand that this means that if there is any privileged functionality on an resource that has a public capability, then this functionality cannot be `access(all)`.
+This is a powerful feature that is very useful, but developers need to understand that this means that if there is any privileged functionality on a resource that has a public capability, then this functionality cannot be `access(all)`.
 It needs to use [Entitlements](../language/access-control#entitlements).